 - Help Center

-Comms and AI: Goldman Sachs Global Head of Corporate Comms on building stronger strategies
+Goldman Sachs Head of Corp Comms on building strong AI strategies

-Nearly 50% of leaders say the top challenge they face in sharing essential communications — the updates that keep organizations aligned — is understanding what’s truly important to employees and stakeholders.
+Nearly 50% of leaders say the top challenge they face in sharing internal communications — the updates that keep organizations aligned — is understanding what’s truly important to employees and stakeholders.

 - Why it matters: It’s not just employee engagement and retention leaders put at risk when they can’t communicate objectives, updates, and directives effectively.
 It’s the entire organization that can end up misaligned — resulting in decreased productivity, poor company culture, and workplace errors.